Research

 The OpenZeppelin Contracts Security Center contains more details about the secure development process.

-as well, and specifies how you can report security vulnerabilities, which versions will receive security patches, and how to stay informed about them.
+The security policy is detailed in SECURITY.md as well, and specifies how you can report security vulnerabilities, which versions will receive security patches, and how to stay informed about them.
 We run a bug bounty program on Immunefi to reward the responsible disclosure of vulnerabilities.

-The engineering guidelines we follow to promote project quality can be found in GUIDELINES.md
+The engineering guidelines we follow to promote project quality can be found in GUIDELINES.md.

-Past audits can be found in audits/
+Past audits can be found in audits/.

 Smart contracts are a nascent technology and carry a high level of technical risk and uncertainty.
 Although OpenZeppelin is well known for its security audits, using OpenZeppelin Contracts is not a substitute for a security audit.